Publication-ready coefficient table from one or more fitted

 #> Std. errors: classical (OLS).

-# Group-token shortcuts: "all_b" + "all_ame" expand to the
+# Group-token shortcut: "all_b" + "all_ame" expands to the full

-# full B / AME column families.
+# B / AME column families side by side.

 table_regression(fit, show_columns = c("all_b", "all_ame"))